mohitparmar36/PossitiveAdvice-Application/README.md

-#Link to the prrojet : https://advice-application.vercel.app/
+#Link to the project: https://advice-application.vercel.app/